aiven/aiven-operator/docs/test-end-to-end.md

 - Install [`kubectl` with `kuttl` plugin](https://kuttl.dev/docs/cli.html#setup-the-kuttl-kubectl-plugin)
 - Install [`avn`](https://github.com/aiven/aiven-client#install-from-pypi)
 - A k8s context that points to a cluster that has the `aiven-kubernetes-operator` and `cert-manager` installed
+- An [aiven](https://aiven.io/) account that has access to a project named `aiven-ci-kubernetes-operator`

 ## Usage